SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Retrieves a list of users to which the specified user is subscribed.
 - **Claude Desktop Example**:
   ```
-  Get the subscriptions for user ID 123456789, limit to 50.
+  Get the subscriptions for user ID 123456789, limit to 50, using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return a list of up to 50 users (using following as a proxy for subscriptions).